abhinaba1992/R-practice-Repository/README.md

 ## Welcome to R-practice-Repository by Abhinaba Chakraborty

-This repository primarily demonstrates the vivid data visualization and statistical computing capabilities of R Programming language.
+This repository primarily demonstrates the vivid data interpretation and statistical computing capabilities of R Programming language.